Voice Acting

 What does it mean to get into character?

-Getting into character means that an actor is immersing themselves in the mindset of the character they’re about to play, understanding their personality and behaviour.
+Getting into character means that an actor is immersing themselves in the mindset of the person they’re about to play, understanding their personality and behavior.

 Why is collaborating with fellow actors important?